Albert Plesman

-All these activities led to the establishment of the Royal Dutch Airlines (KLM), of which Plesman became director, and which he made a flourishing company.
-After World War II Plesman was appointed president-director of KLM.
-After the recovery from the war the company became a renowned airline company under his leadership.
+All these activities led to the establishment of Royal Dutch Airlines (KLM), of which Plesman became director and made a flourishing company.
+After World War II, Plesman was appointed president-director of KLM.
+After recovering from the war, KLM became a renowned airline company under his leadership.
 On 25 February 1946, KLM had the first airline flights from continental Europe to the USA.
-For his efforts he received in 1947 an honorary doctorate of the Technical University of Delft.
+For his efforts, he received in 1947 an honorary doctorate of the Technical University of Delft.
 Plesman pleaded in vain for a displacement of Schiphol Airport to a location near Burgerveen.
-The father of the KLM died in The Hague on December 31, 1953, at age 64.
+The father of KLM died in The Hague on December 31, 1953, at age 64.

 Biography

-Albert Plesman was born on 7 September 1889 to his father, Johan Cornelis Plesman, an egg trader from The Hague and his mother Hendrika van Wessel.
-He was one of 7 children in the Plesman household.
-Albert Plesman was raised in Protestant household under the strict rule of his father.
+Albert Plesman was born on 7 September 1889, to Johan Cornelis Plesman, an egg trader from The Hague and Hendrika van Wessel, one of seven children.
+He was raised in a Protestant household under the strict rule of his father.
 He was known to have episodes of obscure or sporadic behavior.
-These episodes led him to attending the Hogere Burgerschool, a preparatory academy in The Hague of Netherlands.
-Albert realized great strengths in the mathematics with his time at the school, which spawned an interest in commercial aviation.
+These episodes led him to attending the Hogere Burgerschool, a preparatory academy in The Hague.
+Albert realized great strengths in mathematics during his time at the school, which spawned an interest in commercial aviation.

-Upon the death of his mother and his graduation from Hogere Burgerschool, Plesman decided to begin schooling with the Alkmaar Cadet School for service in Royal Dutch East Indies Army.
+Upon the death of his mother and his graduation from Hogere Burgerschool, Plesman enrolled in the Alkmaar Cadet School for service in Royal Dutch East Indies Army.
 He then attended the Royal Military Academy in Breda, Netherlands, where he first explored his interest in aviation through access to the Gilze-Rijen airfield.
-Plesman then began his tenure as 2nd lieutenant where his access to aviation expanded.
-He was exposed to a lieutenant pilot named W.C.J.
-Versteegh, who flew in a Farman F.20.
+Plesman then began his service as a 2nd lieutenant where his access to aviation expanded.
+He was exposed to a lieutenant pilot named W. C. J. Versteegh, who flew a Farman F.20.
 Plesman was able to explore his desire to fly through Verstegh.
 Plesman officially became a student cadet of flight in April 1917.

-Albert Plesman then met Susanna Jacoba van Eijk in early 1917, who he later married in December of that year.
-Van Eijk gave birth to 3 sons and 1 daughter with Albert.
-Albert Plesman was recalled as a great family man who realized the importance in family togetherness.
+Albert Plesman met Susanna Jacoba van Eijk in early 1917, whom he later married in December of that year.
+They had three sons and a daughter.
+He was recalled as a great family man who realized the importance in family togetherness.
 He would regularly bring his children to important meetings and events within his company, which was a generally uncommon practice for his socioeconomic stature.